arunkrishnan-dt/dynatrace_snmp_2.0/3_Sign_extension.md

 The CA certificate used to sign an extension has to be present on all ActiveGates from which the extension is to run.

-If there are multiple ActiveGates in a tenancy, Dynatrace chooses an ActiveGate to run extension based on the ActiveGate group specified in Monitoring configuration (we will be looking at this later)
+If there are multiple ActiveGates in a tenancy, Dynatrace chooses an ActiveGate to run the extension based on ActiveGate group specified in Monitoring configuration (we will be looking at this later).

-Copy `ca.pem` file to following ActiveGate directories on respective OS.
+Copy `ca.pem` file to following ActiveGate directory on respective OS.

 Windows: `%PROGRAMDATA%\dynatrace\oneagent\agent\config\certificates\`